League of Women Voters of Nebraska

 National Data & Research

 Looking for a nonpartisan presentation about government, democracy, voting rights, public policy or schools in Nebraska ?
-Whether you relooking for a specific topic or general overview new, the LWVNE will work with you to present the information your group is looking for.
+Whether you are looking for a specific topic or general overview, the LWVNE will work with you to present the information your group is interested in.

 Don’t know where to start?
-Consider one of out Nebraska specific presentation: Government 101 or Schools 101.
+Consider one of our Nebraska specific presentations: Government 101 or Schools 101.